Predestination

 God’s Purposes

-“What if God, desiring to show His wrath and to make known His power, has endured with much patience the objects of wrath that are made for destruction; and what if He has done so in order to make known the riches of His glory for the objects of mercy, which He has prepared beforehand for glory?
+“Who indeed are you, a human being, to argue with God?
+Will what is molded say to the one who molds it, ‘Why have you made me like this?’
+Has the potter no right over the clay, to make out of the same lump one object for special use and another for ordinary use?
+[So] what if God, desiring to show His wrath and to make known His power, has endured with much patience the objects of wrath that are made for destruction; and [so] what if He has done so in order to make known the riches of His glory for the objects of mercy, which He has prepared beforehand for glory?
 (Rom.
-9:17-23)” St. Paul uses the phrase “what if” in these verses.
-He is not asking a genuine question, but the rhetorical question: “so what?”
-So what if God wishes to make His power known through justice and through mercy?
-With this passage, St. Paul tells us everything.
-God permitted the Pharaoh’s obstinance to make known His glory to the Jews, and to establish His religion.
-Likewise, all evil is permitted to greater manifest the glory of God.
+9:17-23)” With this passage, St. Paul tells us everything.
+As a master artist uses shadow and light in proportion, God reprobates and predestines to manifest His glorious justice and mercy.

-So the means and the motives of God’s mercy and justice are as clear as they can be.
-But why did God predestine Peter over Judas?
-That is, why save this man, or why save that man and not another?
-St. Thomas answers, “the divine wisdom” (Summa, Q23 A5).
-There is no other answer than this, and therein lies the mystery.
+So the motives and means of God’s mercy and justice manifesting are as clear as they can be.
+But why was, say, Peter predestined while Judas wasn’t?
+That is, why this man, or why that man, and not another?
+St. Thomas answers: “the divine wisdom” (Summa, Q23 A5).
+Whereas our minds receive from creation, God’s mind “receives” from nothing – His wisdom is uncreated and uncaused; it is the last link in the chain, there is nothing prior to it to appeal to.
+Therein lies the answer, and the mystery.
 “For My thoughts are not your thoughts, nor are your ways My ways, says the Lord.
 For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts” (Isaiah 55:8-9).
-The final reconciliation of justice and mercy in the mystery of predestination can only be seen clearly when one is face-to-face with God in Heaven.
-Until then, we must simply trust in God’s wisdom and goodness.
-“Be still, and know that I am God” (Psalm 46:10).

 Fruits

-St. John of the Cross said that a proper understanding of predestination is absolutely necessary for growth in the spiritual life.
+A proper understanding of predestination is absolutely necessary for growth in the spiritual life, particularly passive purification.
 First, it remedies the false idea that we are the cause of our own salvation.
 As previously stated: salvation is entirely caused by God’s will, and sin is entirely caused by our own fallible wills.
 “Destruction is thy own, O Israel; thy only help is in Me” (Hosea 13:9).
 This paradoxical reality ought to plant deep roots of humility.
 How can we hate our neighbor when they fail, knowing that we ourselves are completely dependent upon God’s grace to preserve us from evil?
-How can we hate sinners when we know that any one of them is potentially one good confession away from far exceeding our own sanctity?
+Who could hate sinners knowing that any one of them could become a living saint after one confession?

-Finally -and paradoxically – it should give us great confidence and fervor in securing our election.
+Finally -and paradoxically – it should give us great confidence and fervor in securing our own election.
 The image at the top of this article is The Calling of St. Matthew.
 In it, we see Christ choosing Matthew while he is yet counting his ill-gotten gains.
-With what gall would we insult Christ by claiming He cannot make us saints once He has chosen us?
-With what criminal sloth would we decline Christ’s great gift of salvation to stay in the darkness of sin?
+It is with this confidence in God’s power that St. Paul spoke of the crown of glory awaiting him (2 Tim 4:7).
+With what gall would we insult Christ by claiming He cannot make us saints?
+With what criminal sloth would we decline Christ’s great gift of salvation to stay in the darkness of sin, knowing that He has the power to overcome all of it?